AdobeDocs/experience-manager-cloud-service.it-IT/help/security/traffic-filter-rules-including-waf.md

 <!-- Two properties -- `envType` and `envId` -- may be included to limit the scope of the rules.
 The envType property may have values "dev", "stage", or "prod", while the envId property is the environment (e.g., "53245").
 This approach is useful if it is desired to have a single configuration pipeline, even if some environments have different rules.
 However, a different approach could be to have multiple configuration pipelines, each pointing to different repositories or git branches. -->

-1. Per configurare le regole WAF, è necessario che WAF sia abilitato in Cloud Manager, come descritto di seguito per gli scenari di programma nuovi ed esistenti.
-Si noti che per WAF deve essere acquistata una licenza separata.
+1. Se le regole WAF sono concesse in licenza, devi abilitare la funzione in Cloud Manager, come descritto di seguito per gli scenari di programma nuovi ed esistenti.

    1. Per configurare WAF per un nuovo programma, selezionare **Protezione WAF-DDOS** casella di controllo sulla **Sicurezza** scheda quando [aggiungi un programma di produzione.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)